-Relations with the former Yugoslav Republic of Macedonia¹
+Relations with the Republic of North Macedonia

-- The former Yugoslav Republic of Macedonia joined NATO’s Partnership for Peace in 1995.
+- The country joined NATO’s Partnership for Peace (PfP) in 1995.

 - For many years, the country has provided valuable support to NATO-led operations and missions in Afghanistan and Kosovo.